epam/pymol-open-source/INSTALL-WIN32.md

 # Installing PyMOL for development from sources on Windows

+The easiest way to start is to use the python environment manager so that all your pymol packages reside in a separate directory and do not clash with your generic python installation.
+You can live with a global python installation if you'd like.
+On your own risk.

 ## Install Anaconda Python Environment Manager

 [Download and install Miniconda][Miniconda] for Python 2.7, 64 bit (!).
 Accept selecting as a default Python installation and adding to PATH despite the warning.
 Note that "Pymol 1.8.0.0 is not available for 32 bits version..."

 [Miniconda]: https://conda.io/miniconda.html

-Run Anaconda Prompt, create a new environment for PyMol:
+Run Anaconda Prompt, create a new environment for PyMol with Python 2.7 defaults:

-    conda create -n pymol
+    conda create -n pymol python=2.7
     conda activate pymol

 Install and then uninstall PyMOL so that all dependencies appear in your environment: